 - If a nurture is configured to allow duplicates, it will not allow the same person to flow through the nurture more than once at the same time.
 When a recipient is flowing through the nurture and an action occurs that would add that recipient to the nurture again, the request to add the recipient is refused.

-A recipient is flowing through step 3 in the nurture and at the same time hits an action that would add him to the nurture again at Step 1 (e.g. a form submission*).
+For example, if a recipient is flowing through step 3 in the nurture and at the same time hits an action that would add him to the nurture again at Step 1 (e.g. a form submission*).
 The recipient will not be added to the nurture again but will continue to flow through from the original location (Step 3) to the end.
 If the recipient had already reached a terminal step when the action occurs to add him to the nurture again, then he will be added and flow through the nurture again.

-Working in the Nurture Builder 2.0 Wizard
+Working in the Nurture Builder

 - Define Setup Options